mitre/oldcpsa/README.txt

 of more than one processor, start CPSA with a runtime flag that specifies the number of processors to be used, such as "+RTS -N4 -RTS".
 The GHC documentation describes the -N option in detail.

-DOCUMENTATION

-The starting point for CPSA documentation doc/index.html.
-Most users should read it and skip the rest of this section.

-To build the documentation, the file supp-pdf.tex must be installed.
-It is part of the TexLive texmf ConTeXt package.
-On Linux, the name of the package is context or texlive-context.
-The design document and the specification document require the xy-pic package, which is included in texlive-pictures.

-The documentation includes a user guide as an XHTML document, and three LaTeX documents.
-The CPSA Primer provides the background required to make effective use of the CPSA tool collection.
-For those interested in the implementation, The CPSA Theory contains a high-level description of the algorithm and the current state of the effort to show that when program terminates, it produces a description of every possible execution of the protocol consistent with the initial point-of-view skeleton.
-The CPSA Specification formally describes the implemented algorithm as a term reduction system.
-The CPSA Design describes implementation details and assumes The CPSA Specification has been read.
-The CPSA Design should be read if one is interested in reading the Haskell source for the tool collection.

 TEST SUITE